 Serverless architecture is one of the most common patterns for cloud applications.
 AWS’s flagship serverless service is the Lambda function-as-a-service.
-While configuring Lambda functions, one of the most important properties is timeout, as it is directly related to the user experience with the function.
+While configuring and debugging serverless Lambda functions, one of the most important properties is timeout, as it is directly related to the user experience with the function.
 It can be affected by many features such as memory utilization, event sources, downstream services, API Gateway, and more.

 In this article, we are going to take a look at several AWS hard limits, Lambda timeout errors, how to monitor them, and best practices to mitigate these errors.